Section C

 19.2 Giving Room at an Obstruction

-(a) A right-of-way boat may choose to pass an obstruction on either side.
+(a) A right-of-way boat may choose to pass an obstruction on her port or starboard side.
+If a right-of-way boat changes

 (c) While boats are passing a continuing obstruction, if a boat that was clear astern and required to keep clear becomes overlapped between the other boat and the obstruction and, at the moment the overlap begins, there is not room for her to pass between them,